forrestalward/DoneWithIt/README.md

 If you'd like to contribute to this app, feel free to open a pull request or submit an issue on the GitHub repository.

-## License

-This app is licensed under the MIT license.
-See the LICENSE file for more details.